minshi123/gitlab/doc/user/packages/npm_registry/index.md

 ## Removing a package

-In the packages view of your project page, you can delete packages by clicking the red trash icons or by clicking the `delete` button on the package details page.
+In the packages view of your project page, you can delete packages by clicking the red trash icons or by clicking the **Delete** button on the package details page.

 ## Publishing a package with CI/CD